Dynatrace/fastlane-plugin-dynatrace/README.md

 The plugin provides a single action `dynatrace_process_symbols`.
 The configuration depends on whether the app is (A) iOS and Bitcode-enabled or (B) iOS and not Bitcode-enabled or an Android app.

-For Bitcode-enabled iOS apps we recommend to let the plugin handle upload of the app to App Store Connect and download of the dSYM files.
+For Bitcode-enabled iOS apps we recommend to let the plugin handle the download of the dSYM files from App Store Connect and upload to Dynatrace.

 ## Usage
-To get started, first, ask your Dynatrace administrator for a an API token - it can be generated in the global settings in "Integration > Dynatrace API".
+To get started, first, ask your Dynatrace administrator for an API token - it can be generated in the global settings in "Integration > Dynatrace API".
 The token needs the permission 'Mobile symbolication file management' and is used by the plugin to obtain permission to upload the symbol and mapping files to Dynatrace.

 Add the action `dynatrace_process_symbols` to your Fastfile, see further below for all configuration options and a default configuration.